 That’s a lot of dollar signs!
 Let’s break it down.

 Bluehost’s most basic plan is its Shared hosting, starting at the discounted $2.95 a month when you sign up.
-InMotion’s most basic plan is its Shared Business hosting, which starts at $2.49.
+InMotion’s most basic plan is its Core, which starts at $2.49.
 These are introductory prices which will renew at $7.99 and $7.49 respectively – so InMotion works out just slightly cheaper for budget shared hosting.

 InMotion’s higher tier VPS hosting is broken down into Managed and Self-Managed.
 The Self-Managed hosting ranges from $19.99 – $144.99 per month.
 The Managed comes in a little higher at $27.99 – $144.99 per month.